seth-git/atomicglobalmin/trunk/readme.txt

 This creates an optimization file called LJ7_PSO.opt and transfers 100 structures to it from LJ7_PSO.res.
 To run the optimization file type "./pso LJ7_PSO.opt".
 After each set of 10 structures have been optimized, the program will update the LJ7_PSO.opt file until all structures have been optimized.

 Note that if you open an optimization file, it will say simulated annealing, particle swarm, or genetic algorithm at the top.
-This is because optimization files were originally designed to be used to perform a geometry optimization on the list of best structures after a simulated annealing, particle swarm, or genetic algorithm run.
+This is because optimization files were originally designed to perform a geometry optimization on the list of best structures after a simulated annealing, particle swarm, or genetic algorithm run.
 Now, they are more generally used to perform calculations on any list of chemical structures.
 For example, this program uses optimization files to perform bond rotational searches.
 Even though geometry optimization may or may not be used, the file type is still called an 'optimization' file.

 D. Obtaining results from output, resume, and optimization files